xkbcommon/libxkbcommon/doc/keymap-text-format-v1-v2.md

 @note Remember that @ref keysym-transformations may affect the resulting keysym when some modifiers are not [consumed](@ref consumed-modifiers).

-@remark `preserve` statements may be used to tweak keyboard shorcuts.
+@remark `preserve` statements may be used to tweak keyboard shortcuts.
 @remark@figure
 @figcaption
 Example of use of `preserve` to tweak `Control` shortcuts.
 Note it would